Nikolow/urban-adventure/README.md

 - This part includes a basic PHP Script that is supposed to be executed regularly as a Cron Job

 2. The Main Page
-- This part contains the all records from the XML with an extra search form
+- This part contains all records from the XML with an extra search form

 <br>